jibin2706/jibin.tech/src/pages/custom-domain-with-github-pages/index.md

 ![Github Settings Menu](settings.png)

-In the settings panel enable the source to the branch which you want to host.
+In the settings panel, enable the source to the branch which you want to host.
 It can be your master branch or gh-pages branch.
 You can put the files that need to be hosted in that branch and it should contain an index.html file.
 It will now provide a link with a github.io domain.

 ![Setting up custom domain](custom-domain-settings.png)

-But what about custom domain?
+But what about the custom domain?
 Yes, for that you need to create a new file **CNAME** in the repository containing your domain name.

 ![CNAME file](cname.png)